Ecwid/ecwid-api-docs/README.md

 # Changelog

+## October 16, 2017

+- Added a way to open any page in storefront from within your application – `Ecwid.openPage`.
+Now you can open any custom page in storefront for your users on demand.
+[Learn more](https://developers.ecwid.com/api-documentation/get-storefront-details#ecwid-openpage)
+- Added a way to dynamically set storefront base URL for SEO-friendly URLs – `Ecwid.setStorefrontBaseUrl`.
+It can be useful when your solution updates query parameters of a page URL dynamically and you need to preserve them.
+[Learn more](https://developers.ecwid.com/api-documentation/get-storefront-details#ecwid-setstorefrontbaseurl)

 ## September 27, 2017

 - Added new function to Ecwid JS API in storefront: `Ecwid.getFeatureToggles()`.
 It returns enabled or disabled new storefront features, like new product listing (category pages with products).
 [Learn more](https://developers.ecwid.com/api-documentation/get-storefront-details#ecwid-getfeaturetoggles)